spring-projects/spring-integration-aws/README.md

 These dependencies are optional in the project:

-* `org.springframework.cloud:spring-cloud-aws-messaging` - for SQS and SNS channel adapters
+* `io.awspring.cloud:spring-cloud-aws-messaging` - for SQS and SNS channel adapters
 * `org.springframework.integration:spring-integration-file` - for S3 channel adapters
 * `org.springframework.integration:spring-integration-http` - for SNS inbound channel adapter
 * `com.amazonaws:aws-java-sdk-kinesis` - for Kinesis channel adapters